 All students who are interested in attending the workshop in person must submit an application.
 This will help us match students with mentors and ensure that we can provide sufficient space for productive discussions.
 To help support students’ attendance, we have funding set aside to defray travel costs and cover the registration costs for ICSE.
 This support is subject to the availability of funds.

-There will be two rounds of applications with respective deadlines in the Fall of 2025 (October) and Winter of 2026 (January).
+There will be two rounds of applications with respective deadlines in the Fall of 2025 (October 17) and Winter of 2025 (December 4).
 The first will be for applicants who require a visa to visit Brazil, and the second will be for applicants who do not require a visa.
-The dates of the deadlines are to be confirmed.

 We enforce the two-round review to give applicants more time to apply for visas.
 If you need a visa to visit Brazil, we strongly encourage you to apply for workshop attendance before the Round 1 deadline to allow sufficient time for your visa application process.